Abandoned presidential statues in Williamsburg attract tourists from around the world

 The 45-minute walking tour is more than fun facts and cool selfies.
 Plashal hopes visitors walk away with something a little more priceless.

-"My goal is they walk out of here inspired to place a little more credence, not just on Virginia history but U.S. history, and I'm hearing that that's happening a little bit which is great."
+"My goal is they walk out of here inspired to place a little more credence, not just on Virginia history but U.S. history, and I'm hearing that that's happening a little bit, which is great."

-Three of the president heads, Abraham Lincoln, William Henry Harrison, and Zachary Taylor, were temporarily on display in Glen Maury Park in Buena Vista before being transported to President's Park in the early 2000s.
+Three of the president heads, Abraham Lincoln, William Henry Harrison and Zachary Taylor, were temporarily on display in Glen Maury Park in Buena Vista before being transported to President's Park in the early 2000's.

 A lot of people ask if the statues will ever be repaired or displayed differently.
 While that's still a possibility, Plashal said more likely than not, they'll stay just the way they are because it's in this state that people want to see them.

 The statues are located on private property and cannot be visited without setting up a tour.
-There's no website to find more information, but when tours are available, the event is added to Facebook.
-Just search "Presidents Heads Walking Tour" to find the next available date or to see about setting up a private tour.
+Click here to find the next available date.

 Copyright 2020 WDBJ7.
 All rights reserved.